 The Provider's signature below specifically acknowledges understanding of the fact that the privilege of obtaining a VOCA grant is not something this or any Provider is entitled to receive.
-This Agreement is for one-time funding only, covering one fiscal year.
+This Agreement is for one-time funding only and will not exceed one federal fiscal year.
 There is absolutely no expectation or guarantee, implied or otherwise, the Provider will receive VOCA funding in the future.
 The OAG strongly encourages the Provider to secure funding from other sources if the Provider anticipates the program will continue beyond the current grant year.